-The School of Law and the Graduate School of Business offer dual-degree programs leading to the Juris Doctor/Master of Business Administration (JD/MBA), and the Juris Doctor/Master of Accountancy (JD/MAcc).
+Gonzaga Law and the Graduate School of Business offer dual-degree programs leading to the Juris Doctor/Master of Business Administration (J.D./MBA), the Juris Doctor/Master of Accountancy (J.D./MAcc), and the Juris Doctor/Master of Science in Taxation (J.D./MSTax).
 These programs train attorneys with a business background to provide skilled leadership in the sophisticated and challenging world of modern business transactions.
-Application must be made to the Graduate School of Business as well as to the School of Law.

-There is also a JD/MSW dual-degree program which is designed to prepare law and social work professionals to practice either profession competently, and to enable them to use this unique amalgamation of skills in new and enriched ways.
-This four-year program (three years for students with "Advanced Standing" in Social Work) will lead successful students to a J.D. from Gonzaga University School of Law, and a Master's in Social Work from Eastern Washington University.
-Graduates of the JD/MSW dualdegree program will be skilled professionals who can make significant contributions in areas such as public benefits, mental health services, children's services, services for people with disabilities, education, elder law and services, and public health.
+Application must be made to the Gonzaga University Graduate School of Business as well as to the law school.
+There is also a Juris Doctor/Master of Social Work (J.D./MSW) dual-degree program which is designed to prepare law and social work professionals to practice either profession competently and to enable them to use this unique amalgamation of skills in new and enriched ways.
+This four-year program (three years for students with "Advanced Standing" in Social Work) will lead successful students to a J.D. from Gonzaga University School of Law and a Master's in Social Work from Eastern Washington University.

+Graduates of the J.D./MSW dual-degree program will be skilled professionals who can make significant contributions in areas such as public benefits, mental health services, children's services, services for people with disabilities, and more.
 The program meets all applicable American Bar Association and Council on Social Work Education accreditation guidelines.
-Admission to the JD/MSW program is highly selective, and is currently limited to a maximum of four students per year.
-Students must apply and be admitted to both Gonzaga University School of Law and the Eastern Washington University School of Social Work, and must meet each school's established admissions criteria.
+Admission to the J.D./MSW program is highly competitive.

+Students must apply and be admitted to both Gonzaga University School of Law and the Eastern Washington University School of Social Work and must meet each school's established admissions criteria.
 This includes qualifying scores on standardized tests, such as the Law School Admissions Test (LSAT).
 A candidate's application must be approved by both institutions before the candidate is considered for admission to this dual-degree program.